Welcome to tech-savvy, digital village of Odisha, courtesy SBI

 Last year, corporate bank ICICI achieved the feat of turning 100 Indian villages totally digitalised in 100 days.
 The Narendra Modi government has been pushing for the use of technology in the banking sector as a part of its grand dream of "digital India".

-In fact, the Bharatiya Janata Party (BJP)-led current regime at the Centre maintains that the much-criticised demonetisation of high-value currency notes in November 2016 was done to turn banking sector more tech-savvy especially at the users' end.
+In fact, the Bharatiya Janata Party (BJP)-led current regime at the Centre maintains that the much-criticised demonetisation of high-value currency notes in November 2016 was done to turn banking sector more tech-savvy, especially at the users' end.

 While it is a laudable step to encourage everyone to go online for all banking transactions, critics maintain that poor internet connectivity and lack of access to gadgets are great stumbling blocks for poor and marginalised to turn tech-savvy.